equalogic/typeorm-relations-graphql/README.md

 SELECT * FROM product LEFT JOIN owner ON product.id = owner.product_id;
 ```

-The value of this optimization increases as you have greater levels of nesting.
+The value of this optimization increases as you have greater levels of nesting, of course.

 You could join these relations manually (or eagerly) with TypeORM, but then you are likely to end up overfetching -
 retrieving relations that were not requested by the client and producing SQL that is more expensive than necessary.